 With no way to adequately control how customers enter the market, our location on the Town Green would have made it very difficult to open using the same “socially distanced” model that some markets have adopted.
 Further, the Monroe Police Department rightly expressed concerns early on about traffic flow in and around the Town Hall/Library complex.
 Limiting the number of customers on the green at any given time would have only exacerbated the problem.
 Given our normal volume of customers, extended wait times to purchase from vendors would undoubtedly mean that traffic would be backing up onto main roads.
 A socially-distanced market that is open to customer foot traffic also means a lot more work for volunteers and vendors as physical barriers, guided entry and exit points, safe distance markers, increased health and safety protocols and sanitization procedures would all have to be taken into account.
 The shopping experience you’re used to wouldn’t exist even under those conditions.

 The market is self-funded and run entirely by unpaid volunteers.
 We simply don’t have the budget, time or resources to switch from one mode of operation to another part-way through the season.
-In order to be able to operate for an entire season with some semblance of continuity, we felt that this was the safest way to open and remain open in light of an ever-changing situation.
+In order to be able to operate for an entire season with some semblance of continuity, we felt that this was the best way to open and remain open in light of an ever-changing situation.
 Bear in mind that everything surrounding the spread of the virus is exactly that: an ever-changing situation.
 We understand that it’s not ideal and that in many ways, fundamentally changes the farmers’ market experience.
-We want nothing more than to be back on the Town Green and if everyone does their part to keep the community safe, we will be next season.
+We want nothing more than to be back on the Town Green and if everyone does their part to keep the community virus-free, we will be next season.
 Your patience, understanding and continued support of the market will help us immensely as we attempt to move forward in uncertain times.

 How It Will Work